LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-one/exercises/_index.md

 ## End Result

-Your dashboard will most likely look similar to the following image:
+If you didn't make any customizations after these steps, your dashboard should look similar to the following image:

 ![Completed dashboard for intro to tableau exercises](pictures/dashboard-example.png?classes=border)